-Student Health Services (not including Pharmacy) is considered an in-network provider for the following plans: Blue Cross Blue Shield (with the exception of the Blue Local plan), Student Health Insurance Plan (SHIP), Cigna (with the exception of Psychiatry Service and the “Connect Network”) and Aetna.
+Student Health Services (not including Pharmacy) is considered an in-network provider for the following plans: Blue Cross Blue Shield (with the exception of the Blue Local plan), Student Health Insurance Plan (SHIP), Cigna (with the exception of Psychiatry Service and the “Connect Network”), Aetna and United Healthcare plans.
 Student Health is also considered a “Non-Network Participating Provider” with Tricare.
 We are considered out-of-network for all other plans.Please note that we will bill all insurances, so if you are seen here and your insurance is not accepted, out of network benefits, if you have them, will apply.

 How do I make an appointment?

 - You can make an appointment online at HealthyPackPortal by walking in or by calling 919.515.2563

 All medical records are held in strict confidence.
 Although this high degree of confidentiality may be a concern to parents seeking information, medical information is released only with the student’s written consent, or by a court ordered subpoena.
 Students using their parent’s insurance may want to call their provider ahead of time to learn what will be listed on their Explanation of Benefits.

 Will my parents find out why I was seen at Student Health if I bill my visit to my student account?

 On your student account bill, only “health center charge” or a variation of that such as “health center charge pharm” is listed.
 However, if you use your parent’s health insurance, more specific information about your visit is included on your Explanation of Benefits.
 We recommend that you call your insurance company ahead of time to see what is listed.

 If I think I might have a sexually transmitted infection (STI), where can I go for help?